-- 2015 American Association of State Highway and Transportation Officials (AASHTO) Load and Resistance Factor Bridge Design Specifications and the 2015 AASHTO Guide Specifications for Load and Resistance Factor Seismic Bridge Design (AASHTO 2015a, 2015b), or their most recent versions.
+- 2015 American Association of State Highway and Transportation Officials (AASHTO) Load and Resistance Factor Bridge Design Specifications and the 2015 AASHTO Guide Specifications for Load and Resistance Factor Seismic Bridge Design, or their most recent versions.
 These documents provide guidance for characterization of soils, as well as methods to be used in the design of bridge foundations and structures, retaining walls, and buried structures.
-These design specifications would provide minimum specifications for evaluating the seismic response of the soil and structures. - Federal Highway Administration Circulars and Reference Manuals: These documents provide detailed guidance on the characterization of geotechnical conditions at sites, methods for performing foundation design, and recommendations on foundation construction.
+These design specifications would provide minimum specifications for evaluating the seismic response of the soil and structures. - Federal Highway Administration (FHWA) Circulars and Reference Manuals: These documents provide detailed guidance on the characterization of geotechnical conditions at sites, methods for performing foundation design, and recommendations on foundation construction.
 These guidance documents include methods for designing retaining walls used for retained cuts and retained fills, foundations for elevated structures, and at-grade segments.
-Some of the documents include guidance on methods of mitigating geologic hazards that are encountered during design. - American Railway Engineering and Maintenance-of-Way Association Manual: These guidelines deal with rail systems.
+Some of the documents include guidance on methods of mitigating geologic hazards that are encountered during design. - American Railway Engineering and Maintenance-of-Way Association (AREMA) Manual: These guidelines deal with rail systems.
 Although they cover many of the same general topics as AASHTO, they are more focused on best practices for rail systems.
-The manual includes principles, data, specifications, plans, and economics pertaining to the engineering, design, and construction of railways. - California Building Code: The code is based on 2015 International Building Code (IBC).
+The manual includes principles, data, specifications, plans, and economics pertaining to the engineering, design, and construction of railways.

+- California Building Code: The code is based on 2015 International Building Code (IBC).
 This code contains general building design and construction requirements relating to fire and life safety, structural safety, and access compliance. - IBC and American Society of Civil Engineers (ASCE)-7: These codes and standards provide minimum design loads for buildings and other structures.
 They would be used for the design of the maintenance facilities and stations.
-Sections in IBC and ASCE-7 provide minimum requirements for geotechnical investigations, levels of earthquake ground shaking, minimum standards for structural design, and inspection and testing requirements.

-- Caltrans Design Standards: Caltrans has specific minimum design and construction standards for all aspects of transportation system design, ranging from geotechnical explorations to construction practices.
-These amendments provide specific guidance for the design of deep foundations that are used to support elevated structures, for design of mechanically stabilized earth walls used for retained fills, and for design of various types of cantilever (e.g., soldier pile, secant pile, and tangent pile) and tie-back walls used for retained cuts. - Caltrans Construction Manuals: Caltrans has a number of manuals including Field Guide to Construction Dewatering (Caltrans 2014), Caltrans Construction Site Best Management Practices (BMP) Manual (Caltrans 2017c), and Construction Site Best Management Practice (BMP) Field Manual and Troubleshooting Guide (Caltrans 2003).
-These provide guidance and BMPs for dewatering options and management, erosion control and soil stabilization, nonstormwater management, and waste management at construction sites. - ASTM: ASTM has developed standards and guidelines for all types of material testing, from soil compaction testing to concrete-strength testing.
+Sections in IBC and ASCE-7 provide minimum requirements for geotechnical investigations, levels of earthquake ground shaking, minimum standards for structural design, and inspection and testing requirements. - Caltrans Design Standards: Caltrans has specific minimum design and construction standards for all aspects of transportation system design, ranging from geotechnical explorations to construction practices.
+These amendments provide specific guidance for the design of deep foundations that are used to support elevated structures, for design of mechanically stabilized earth (MSE) walls used for retained fills, and for design of various types of cantilever (e.g., soldier pile, secant pile, and tangent pile) and tie-back walls used for retained cuts. - Caltrans Construction Manuals: Caltrans has a number of manuals including Field Guide to Construction Dewatering, Caltrans Construction Site BMPs Manual and Construction Site BMP Field Manual and Troubleshooting Guide.
+These provide guidance and best management practices for dewatering options and management, erosion control and soil stabilization, non-storm water management, and waste management at construction sites. - American Society for Testing and Materials (ASTM): ASTM has developed standards and guidelines for all types of material testing- from soil compaction testing to concrete-strength testing.
 The ASTM standards also include minimum performance requirements for materials.

-GEO-IAMF#11: Engage a Qualified Paleontological Resources Specialist
+GEO-IAMF#7: Engage a Qualified Paleontological Resources Specialist

-Prior to the 90 percent design milestone for each construction package1 (CP) within the Project Section, the contractor would retain a paleontological resources specialist (PRS) responsible for:
+Prior to the 90% design milestone for each construction package (CP) within the Project Section, the Contractor would retain a Paleontological Resources Specialist (PRS) responsible for: